-Other tests may also be done to rule out other conditions.
+Other tests may be done to rule out other conditions.

 FH will need lifelong treatment.
-The goal is to:
+The goal of treatment is to:

 - Lower LDL levels

-- Decrease the risk of problems such as heart disease or stroke
+- Lower the risk of problems such as heart disease or stroke

 Diet and exercise alone may not be enough.
-Adding medicine may help to lower cholesterol to safer levels.
-Options include:
+Medicines may be given to lower LDL cholesterol.
+Options may be:

-- Liver transplant —may be done for those with severe disease that is not helped with medicine.
+- Liver transplant —for those not helped with medicine

 National Heart, Lung, and Blood Institute https://www.nhlbi.nih.gov